 PACT® is a photodynamic antimicrobial therapy that uses a chemical reaction between light and a base to eliminate microorganisms.
 In addition, it is effective, safe and affordable.
 Additionally, it has many many benefits over conventional toenail fungus treatment methods.

 Most topical treatments require committed daily application and offer poor results.
 Additionally, Oral tablets have a good success rate, but they carry the risk of severe side effects such as liver damage.
 Additionally, Laser treatment for toenail fungus can be effective, but it is prohibitively expensive for many patients.

 PACT is a painless, light-based treatment that overcomes these issues.
 Additionally, The earlier that treatment starts, the quicker it can be resolved.
 Therefore, It is strongly advised to start treatment well before the infection enters the growth plate of the nail.

 Finally, contact your podiatrist for more information, or read more here.

 With the help of your podiatrist, toenail fungus can be dealt with.
-Additionally, speak to the foot specialists at Cheltenham Podiatry today.
+Additionally, speak to the foot experts at Cheltenham Podiatry today.

 In order to make an appointment with a podiatrist, book online now.
 Or you can give us a call on 03 9583 3093.
 In addition, you can contact us by using the contact form below.